tvdboom/ATOM/README.md

 	atom.boxplot('boxplot.png')
 	atom.RF.plot_probabilities()

-  Alternatively, the preprocessing methods can be called independently of the fit method to further tune specific parameters.
+  Alternatively, the data cleaning methods can be called independently of the fit method to further tune specific parameters.

   	# Create an optimized Random Forest for feature_selection
 	aml = ATOM('RF', cv=False)